How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Mix in Key

 Transitioning from one song into another using a very different key is something that will often be picked up on, even to the untrained ear.
-Your listener will often sense the disharmony and feel that something about it is off, which could resort to them turning off your mixtape.
+Your listener will often sense the disharmony and feel that something about it is off, which could result to them turning off your mixtape.

 Looping, Filters, EQ & Effects